England | Scotland | Wales | Northern Ireland | Ireland

 Green Gable SurgeryTel: 01793 752 633

-Our nurses are trained to provide a wide range of services, eg immunisations, wound care, travel medicine and cervical screening.
+Our nurses are trained to provide a wide range of services, eg immunisations, wound care and cervical screening.
 Pam is also a trained family planning nurse.

 All diabetics who are not regularly monitored at the hospital will be invited to attend this clinic on a regular basis.
 Progress should be carefully monitored to reduce the long term risks associated with diabetes, such as heart disease and deteriorating eyesight.